how do i apply to camp?

 Follow these steps:

-- Immediately, complete the online heath profile and the Medical Sign-Off form (for patients only)
+Immediately, complete the online health profile and the Medical Sign-Off form (for patients on treatment only)

 how many siblings can apply?

-Each patient who applies is able to bring one sibling with them, allowing us to serve as many families as possible.
+Each family is allowed to register two children (one patient/survivor and one sibling, or two siblings), allowing us to serve as many families as possible.
 All other siblings will be subject to a waitlist.
 If, after the application deadline has passed and camper acceptance notifications have gone out, there remains room for additional siblings we will notify families of potential openings.